 Fayette County, Iowa, farmer Tim Recker says after years of tillage the organic matter in the soil was declining.
 He switched to no-till and added cover crops and benefits from higher productive soils.

-Bioreactors and saturated buffers provide farmers with another option to help meet the goals of the Iowa Nutrient Reduction Strategy, says Shawn Richmond, director of environmental technology, Agribusiness Association of Iowa.
+Bioreactors and saturated buffers provide farmers with another option to help meet the goals of the Iowa Nutrient Reduction Strategy, says Shawn Richmond, former director of environmental technology, Agribusiness Association of Iowa.

 Fayette County, Iowa, farmer Tim Recker is experiencing multiple crop and soil health benefits since changing his tillage system.
 He says the less disruption to the soil, the better.

 Wetlands are an edge-of-field practice that help to dramatically reduce the amount of nitrates going into surface waters downstream.
-Shawn Richmond, director of environmental technology, Agribusiness Association of Iowa, explains how this practice is used on the landscape.
+Shawn Richmond, former director of environmental technology, Agribusiness Association of Iowa, explains how this practice is used on the landscape.

 Fayette County, Iowa, farmer Tim Recker sees multiple benefits using cover crops.
 Watch the video to learn about the benefits he sees as well as some tips to get started.